 Kids For Wish Kids® is a Make-A-Wish® program that enables students to discover philanthropy by designing their own fundraising project and managing it from start to finish.
-Students develop leadership skills, build self-esteem, and learn about teamwork while directly impacting the lives of children with life-threatening medical conditions.
+Students develop leadership skills, build self-esteem, and learn about teamwork while directly impacting the lives of children with critical illnesses.

 - Increase awareness among children and teenagers about the mission of Make-A-Wish Mid-Atlantic